open-webui/open-webui/.github/ISSUE_TEMPLATE/bug_report.md

 **Confirmation:**

 - [ ] I have read and followed all the instructions provided in the README.md.
-- [ ] I am on the latest version of both Open WebUI and Ollama.
+- [ ] I am on the latest version of both Hacienda Teams and Ollama.
 - [ ] I have included the browser console logs.
 - [ ] I have included the Docker container logs.
 - [ ] I have provided the exact steps to reproduce the bug in the "Steps to Reproduce" section below.